Updated: August 14, 2013

 Amigos 805 PublicationJuly 2012 publication featured "Commentary: Remembering a family's history" story by Frank X. Moraga.
 Also online: www.Amigos805.com

 TV Segments on KadyTV.com and YouTube:

-Six segments on the Cristero Revolution are now available on YouTube:
+Twelve segments on the Cristero Revolution are now available in English and Spanish on YouTube:

-Pre-published discounts for "Abandoned Angels" will be available at end of 2012.
+Pre-published discounts for "Abandoned Angels" will be available soon.

 Stay tuned for further details or sign up for more information on the "Contact Us" web page.